asciich/flightcontroller/general_flightcontroller/general_flightcontroller/pixhack/readme.md

 ## Output Channel mapping

-The following list shows how to map the Pixhack output channels to the original Pixhawk output channels:
+The following list shows how to map the Pixhack output channels to the ArduPilot output channels:

 ```
 S1  <-> RC1